erickolvera/erickolvera.github.io/publications.md

 - *The vorticity balance of the upper layer in the western Gulf of Mexico.*
   **Erick Olvera-Prado**, Eric P. Chassignet, Steve L. Morey, Alexandra Bozec & Jorge Zavala-Hidalgo

-- Stratification variability in the Yucatan Channel and its relationship with the Loop Current System.
+- *Stratification variability in the Yucatan Channel and its relationship with the Loop Current System.*
   Susana Higuera-Parra, Efrain Moreles-Vazquez, **Erick Olvera-Prado** & Jorge Zavala-Hidalgo

 **Under Review**

-- Contribution of the wind and Loop Current Eddies to the circulation in the southern Gulf of Mexico
+- *Contribution of the wind and Loop Current Eddies to the circulation in the southern Gulf of Mexico.*
   **Erick Olvera-Prado**, Rosario Romero-Centeno, Jorge Zavala-Hidalgo, Efrain Moreles-Vazquez & Angel Ruiz-Angulo.
   *Under review in Ocean Dynamics*

-- Upper-lower layer coupling of recurrent circulation patterns in the Gulf of Mexico **Erick Olvera-Prado**, Efrain Moreles-Vazquez, Jorge Zavala-Hidalgo & Rosario Romero-Centeno.
+- *Upper-lower layer coupling of recurrent circulation patterns in the Gulf of Mexico.*
+  **Erick Olvera-Prado**, Efrain Moreles-Vazquez, Jorge Zavala-Hidalgo & Rosario Romero-Centeno.
   *Under review in Journal of Physical Oceanography*
   [Preprint](https://www.essoar.org/doi/10.1002/essoar.10509625.1){: .btn}